meker12/commerce-channels.en/help/channel-manager/publish-listings-to-marketplace.md

 ## Match products

 When you match products, Channel Manager sends the product data to [!DNL Walmart Marketplace] to search for existing listings with attribute values that match the mapped Commerce product attribute.
-Match criteria is determined by the [attribute-mapping configuration](map-product-attributes-for-matching.md) for your store channel.
+Match criteria is determined by the [attribute-mapping configuration](map-catalog-attributes.md) for your store channel.

 If a match is found, the existing product listing is updated to add your offer.

 ### Prerequisites

 Before matching products, verify that your product catalog attribute values meet Walmart requirements and configure attribute settings.
-See [Configure product matching](map-product-attributes-for-matching.md).
+See [Map catalog attributes](map-catalog-attributes.md).

 #### Select and match products